Tejuvinay/Tejuvinay/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Python, Django, Next.js
+- 🔭 I’m currently working on Python, Django, Next.js, PHP
 - 🌱 I’m currently learning FastAPIs, Flutter
 - 👯 I’m in collaboration with Reply
 - 💻 My projects are available at [Github](https://github.com/Tejuvinay)
-- 💬 Ask me about Python, Django, Flask, Angular, React and CRM, Microsoft D365.
+- 💬 Ask me about Python, Django, Flask, Angular, React, PHP and CRM, Microsoft D365.
 - 📫 How to reach me: saivinaypatnam@gmail.com
 - https://vinay.hashnode.dev/